 In the midst of these unpredictable and challenging times, society is in great need of a reliable, accessible and consistent data source about the pandemic which BroadStreet provides.
 Through consistent collecting and tracking of death counts and case numbers of every state at the county level, the BroadStreet team has been able to systematically produce a public data source that is accessible across systems in a reliable, machine readable format.
 Although there are many datasets available, many are inconsistent and have data discrepancies that pose issues- this is where the BroadStreet COVID-19 project is of great importance and addresses these discrepancies.

-The most recent release of this document occurred on August 27th.
-A previous release of this data and document occurred on July 17th.
+The most recent release of this document occurred on September 29th.
+Previous releases of this data and document occurred on July 17th and August 27th.
 As we continue to release aggregate and release COVID-19 data these release notes will be updated to document methods.
 We feel it is essential to document the good and bad of the process so future pandemics can benefit from what we have learned.